-It is not possible to use an alternative address where the child normally lives will be used in the allocation process.
+If a school is oversubscribed, the address where the child normally lives will be used in the allocation process.
 It is not possible to use an alternative address such as the address of your child's grandparents or child minder.
 In some cases, for example where shared parental living arrangements are in place, the address where a child normally lives may be difficult to decide.
-In these circumstances, the address used for child benefit purposes, (i.e. the address for the parent claiming the child benefit) will be used.
+In these circumstances, the address used for child benefit purposes, (i.e. the address for the parent claiming the child benefit), or the address that the child has registered at their GP will be used.
 Residency at a particular address is a key factor in allocating places at oversubscribed schools.
 If we offer a school place and then discover that the offer was made on the basis of fraudulent or misleading information (for example, a false claim to be living at an address), we may withdraw the place.